How Much Do You Spend On a Cruise

 Cash Out in the Casino

 So, what if you have qualified for free onboard credit at the time you booked your cruise, but there is nothing you want to spend it on?
 This is what I did on my last cruise on Celebrity Eclipse.
-The casino will give you $5 promotional chips to use on the roulette tables.
-You can use the credit in other ways to gamble, but I think this is the most likely way to get your money back.
+The casino will give you $5 promotional chips to use on the roulette tables or you can use the credit for slot machines.
 This was my first time on the roulette table and although it can appear quite intimidating, once you get comfortable, you get to meet some really fun and lovely people.

 The Sting (well not quite)